askonube/IR-Data-Exfiltration/README.md

 ---

-## 🧭 1.
-Preparation
+## 1. Preparation

-### 🎯 Goal:
+### Goal:
 Set up the hunt by defining what you're looking for.

 ### Scenario:

-An employee named John Doe, working in a sensitive department, was placed on a performance improvement plan (PIP).
-After exhibiting emotional behavior, management became concerned that John might attempt to exfiltrate proprietary information.
+An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
+After John threw a fit, management has raised concerns that John may be planning to steal proprietary information and then quit the company.

 ### Hypothesis:
-...

----
+John is an administrator on his corporate device with unrestricted access to applications.
+After his recent placement in the Performance Improvement Plan (PIP), he may try to archive/compress sensitive information and transfer it to an external location for exfiltration.

 ## 🗃️ 2.
 Data Collection